-You’re more likely to stick to regular exercise if you change up your routine once in a while and work out with a friend who will hold you accountable.
-Attend a new class at your local gym, go for a swim at the public pool or invite a friend to go walk a local trail.
+You are far more likely to stick to a regular exercise routine if you change up your activities once in a while and work out with a friend who will hold you accountable.
+Attend a new class at your gym, go for a swim at the public pool or invite a friend to go walk a local trail.
 Adding more movement to your day not only lowers your risk for diseases, but can also reduce stress, improve your mood and help you sleep better at night.
 Above all, staying active will help you live a longer, healthier and more independent life.

 3 Questions to Ask Your Doctor Before You Start Exercising

-Always ask your doctor before starting any new exercise program or changing your fitness routine.
+Always ask your doctor before starting a new exercise program or changing your fitness routine.
 Here are three important questions to ask:

 - Are there any exercises or activities I should avoid?

 - Is my preventive care up to date?